 Environmental baseline studies by Hudbay toward eventual development of a mining operation began at the Tom site in 2000 and were expanded in 2008.
 These include 12 surface water monitoring stations in the local streams, three ground water monitoring wells and a weather station.
-The project site has a Class 3 Mining Land Use Permit and a Type B Water Licence.
-Much of the historic surface disturbances from previous work have been reclaimed.
+The project site has a Class 4 Land Use Permit and a Type B Water Licence.
+Since the Company acquired the project, water quality results have been compliant with the current water licence.
+Much of the historic surface and other disturbances from previous work have been reclaimed.
 The Company assumed these environmental functions and costs when it fully acquired the project in 2018.